ramya-LN/Ramya-LN/README.md

-## Hi there 👋
+# RAMYA LAKSHMINARASIMHAN
+✨ Amateur Bioinformatician|Researcher @ Stanford✨

-- 🔭 I’m currently working on Spatial transcriptomic projects and developing bioinformatics pipelines to enable smoother and better data visualization.
+ 🔭 I’m currently working on Spatial transcriptomic projects and developing bioinformatics pipelines to enable smoother and better data visualization.

 <!--
 **ramya-LN/Ramya-LN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.